A-Next: J2

-J2 is the only minor in the team, Zane Yama is a 15-year-old high school student and the son of the original Juggernaut (Cain Marko) and district attorney Sachi Yama.
+The only minor in the team, J2 is Zane Yama, a 15-year-old high school student and the son of the original Juggernaut (Cain Marko) and district attorney Sachi Yama.
 Picked on by bullies at school, he manifested the ability to grow to a huge size, in which he gains super strength and invulnerability.
 His uniform, which includes his father's favorite flannel shirt tied around his waist over his armor, manifests itself automatically upon metamorphosis.
 He can only stay this way for about an hour.

 Mainframe

 Mainframe is a self-aware computer program, created by Tony Stark, which inhabits a series of identical armors.
 When an armor is damaged or destroyed, he simply transfers his consciousness to another body.
 His robot body utilizes Stark technology similar to the one found in the Iron Man armor.
 His personality is based on his creator's, possibly created by the same process as the Vision's.